SaraRousta/GuessMu/README.md

 2. ### How to deactivate/reactivate a character

-Active characters have a light blue colour, and inactive ones have a dark grey.
+Active characters have a light blue colour, and inactive ones have a dark grey one.
 Left click on a character (formula) to deactivate it.
 Right click on a character to reactivate it again.